"Fairways", is our luxurious and cosy 3 bed Scandinavian pine lodge which is superbly equipped and probably the best positioned lodge on the site.

 This exceptional and stylish lodge exudes comfort, is well sited with open views over the countryside and is furnished to a very high specification with everything and more you need for a relaxing holiday and to keep the kids happy we've added a Nintendo Wii in addition mobile WiFi is available at no extra charge.

 The luxurious furnished property, sleeps 6 in comfort, is very spacious and well equipped, the accommodation comprises a open plan lounge diner, kitchen, master bedroom with king size bed and en-suite, 2 further twin rooms and a family bathroom.
 The extra large outside decking features a teak table, 6 chairs with umbrella and for the summer a stainless steel gas barbeque.

 The lounge features two three seater brown leather sofas, coffee table, 32 inch LCD digital flat screen TV with integral Freeview receiver, a HD PVR and DVD player.

-For the kids entertainment we have a Nintendo Wii with 2 controllers and a small selection of games is provided along with a some DVD's plus there's Wifi access with unlimited web browsing for 5 devices.
+For the kids entertainment we have a Nintendo Wii with 2 controllers and a small selection of games is provided along with a some DVD's plus there's free Wifi access with unlimited web browsing.

 2 full height picture windows and sliding patio doors lead on to a large decked area with extending teak table, 6 chairs and gas BBQ for alfresco dining.
 The decking is well sited to catch the sun from early morning until sun set and is great for relaxing with a glass of wine and enjoying the peace and tranquility the site offers.